 The thermoset composites market is the larger market of the two types ─ thermoset and thermoplastic resins ─ and is expected to reach USD 57.98 billion by 2021, at a compound annual growth rate (CAGR) of 6.67% between 2016 and 2021.

-Within this market, epoxy resin accounted for the largest in terms of value while polyester resin accounted for the largest share in terms of volume and because of high yield and superior processing properties.
-The popularity of thermoset composites comes in part because of their easy manufacture.
-When uncured, thermoset resins take on a liquid state at room temperature, allowing for the easy saturation of reinforcing fibers in the pultrusion process.
+Within this market, epoxy resin accounted for the largest share in terms of value, while polyester resin accounted for the largest share in terms of volume, and to its high yield and superior processing properties.
+The popularity of thermoset composites stems in part from their ease of manufacture.
+When uncured, thermoset resins become liquid at room temperature, facilitating the easy saturation of reinforcing fibers during pultrusion.

-In this post, we’ll find out a little more about one: epoxy which is used in the class of thermoset resins.
-Epoxy resin possesses thermal and chemical resistance ─ as well as strengthened mechanical properties.
+In this post, we’ll find out a little more about one: epoxy, a thermoset resin.
+Epoxy resin possesses thermal and chemical resistance, as well as strengthened mechanical properties.

-In liquid form, the epoxy resin may be poured into a mold or painted over the material in layers to create a protective outer coating.
+In liquid form, the epoxy resin may be poured into a mold or applied in layers to create a protective outer coating.
 After curing, the material hardens into a solid and becomes durable and structurally stable.
 These attributes make epoxy resin extremely useful in a number of applications.

 The specific combination of chemical compounds and polymerization processes will impact the resulting core characteristics of an epoxy resin formula.